-I was most fortunate to interview Earl for over an hour at the CDJ Show in Toronto, Canada March 10th 2017 at the Hilton Hotel, where he gave a personal demonstration of how the 4 to 4 disco beat was created for the song "The Love I Lost".
+I was most fortunate to interview Earl for over an hour at the CDJ Show in Toronto, Canada March 10th 2017 at the Hilton Hotel, where he gave a personal demonstration of how he created the 4 to 4 disco beat for the song "The Love I Lost".
 It was fantastic to meet Earl and his wife of 34 years Sylvia.

 Earl started his life living in foster homes as he explained his journey and his love of music.
 Again we witness the goodness of music as a healing power which, like so many other stories, literally saves peoples lives, mine included.

 The one on one interview was a life moment for me personally as I remember being totally drawn to the 1973 song "The Love I Lost" by Harold Melvin & The Bluenotes on Philadelphia International Records, its sad story of letting go of a real love.
 Then years later realising that the beat of the song was at 120bpm so was perfect to be re-covered for the dance floor again.
 In 1993 West End feat Sybil took the song back to the UK singles chart, narrowly missing the #1 spot, peaking at #3 whilst hitting #1 in the UK Club Charts where it stayed for 5 weeks.